InCLow-LM/InCLow-LM.github.io/content/authors/Jaap Jumelet/_index.md

 ---
 # Display name
-title: Arianna Bisazza
+title: Jaap Jumelet

 # Which year are you in?
 # It's used for sorting in each group (Prof/Postdoc/PhD)
 # e.g. 3rd year PhD should enter 3; 2nd Postdoc should enter 2
-year: 30
+year: 1

 # Full name (for SEO)
-first_name: Arianna
+first_name: Jaap
-last_name: Bisazza
+last_name: Jumelet

 # Username (this should match the folder name)
 authors:
-  - Arianna Bisazza
+  - Jaap Jumelet

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Associate Professor
+role: Post-Doc

 # Organizations/Affiliations
 organizations: